 - Educate managers.
 If they are aware that a non-exempt employee is working, the employee must be paid for that time.

-- A written policy against unauthorized work or unauthorized overtime will likely not protect an employer, but you should still have such a policy.
+- A written policy against unauthorized work or unauthorized overtime will likely not protect an employer and they should still have such a policy.